 In many organisations the interview starts when you arrive in the building.
 How you interact with the receptionist or secretary may well be considered when considering you for the position – this gives the organization an idea of your personality outside of the formal interview setting.

 If you arrive late or on time, you may miss out on the unofficial part of the interview process.
 So come early and be friendly to all staff you encounter, but definitely no flirting!

 5) Ring ahead:

 If you are running late for any reason – ring ahead.

-It is easy to think I’ll explain everything when I get there when time is against you but, again with today’s technology, it is assumed that most people will have a mobile phone and the capability of giving the organisation an update on your progress.
-However, you may want to think carefully about the reason you give for your lateness.
-Being scared of escalators, a man stopped me in the street to talk to me about breakdown cover or I saw a really cute dress in the window of Topshop are unlikely to be considered acceptable reasons!
+It is easy to think I’ll explain everything when I get there when the time is against you but, again, with today’s technology, it is assumed that most people will have a mobile phone and the capability of giving the organization an update on your progress.
+However, you may want to consider carefully why you give for your lateness.
+Being scared of escalators, a man stopped me in the street to talk to me about a breakdown cover, or I saw a cute dress in the window of Topshop, which are unlikely to be considered acceptable reasons!

 These are just a few of the reasons why being early is being on time for a job interview.
-If you take this advice on board I am positive you will be setting yourself up for interview success and future employment as the early bird catches the annual salary, company car and pension scheme, but I wouldn’t suggest that you adopt this mantra in all aspects to your life as you are likely to become really unpopular at house parties.
+If you take this advice on board, I am positive you will be setting yourself up for interview success and future employment as the early bird catches the annual salary, company car, and pension scheme.
+Still, I wouldn’t suggest adopting this mantra in all aspects of your life as you are likely to become unpopular at house parties.